alex-cgs/DoodleRec/README.md

 2. Make sure the Neural Network is trained, nn.txt shall not be empty.
 3. Choose how many image to test the Neural Network on.
 4. Close the image (Pyplot popup) if you want to continue testing.

+### - Important!
+To change the data set (if you don't want to download the .npy):
+1. Different data.csv are furnished with different sizes.
+Rename the wanted data set to "data.csv".